Muhammad Ibrahim (academic)

 Ibrahim is the recipient of Bangla Academy Literary Award (2006) in the science category.

 Background and education

-Ibrahim is the fourth among the nine children in the family.
-One of his elder brothers is the Nobel Laureate Muhammad Yunus.
+The fourth of nine children, Muhammad Ibrahim was born on 1 December 1945 in the city of Chittagong, Bengal Presidency.
+He belonged to a Bengali family of Muslim Saudagars hailing from the village of Bathua, by the Kaptai road in Hathazari subdivision.
+His father was Haji Muhammad Dula Mia Saudagar, a Sufi jeweller, and his mother was Sufia Khatun.
+One of his elder brothers is Chief Advisor Muhammad Yunus.
+By 1949, his mother was afflicted with psychological illness.
 He studied at the Chittagong College.
 Around 1962, he got admitted into the physics department of the University of Dhaka where he completed his bachelor's and master's in 1965 and 1966 respectively.
 He earned his Ph.D. from the University of Southampton on surface physics in 1972.

 Career

 Ibrahim was a faculty member in University of Dhaka's Physics Department until he retired in 2012.
 He served as the director of Renewable Energy Research Centre at the same university.
 He also served as a visiting professor in BRAC University.

 Ibrahim is the founder and executive director of Centre for Mass Education and Science (CMES), an NGO which aims to promote the use of science and technology at the root level.